chris-prener/barriers/content/background.md

 <p> </p>
 <img src="../images/01-pots.png" class="image fit">

-The materials used for these closures include concrete balls, jersey barriers, concrete planters known as "Schoemehl Pots" (named for a former mayor of St. Louis), and metal and brick gates.
-An example of "Schoemehl Pots" can be found at barrier 198, found at the intersection of Enright Avenue and North Newstead Avenue in the Vandeventer neighborhood:
+The materials used for these closures include concrete balls, jersey barriers, concrete planters known as "Schoemehl Pots" (named for a former mayor of St. Louis), and gates made of bricks and metal.
+An example of "Schoemehl Pots" can be found at barrier 198, located at the intersection of Enright Avenue and North Newstead Avenue in the Vandeventer neighborhood:
 <p> </p>
 <img src="../images/barrierExamples-02-pots.jpeg" class="image fit">